adhir2099/pokeapi-ajax-nojquery/README.md

 ![Ajax](https://img.shields.io/badge/ajax-yellow)

 # Search Pokémon
-Search Pokémon by pokédex entry with ajax no JQuery needed.
-Just put a number between 1 and 1010 and you'll get the Pokémon.
+Search Pokémon by Pokédex entry with ajax no JQuery needed.
+Just put a number between 1 and 1017 and you'll get the Pokémon.

 # Optional config parameters
 In the if/else condition, you can customize your error alert.